 K5 Future Retail Conference Takeaways

 Our very own Pauline Reuter recently attended the K5 Future Retail Conference.
 The event was illuminating and provided valuable insights into the current landscape of e-commerce.
+Here are some of our key takeaways from the event!

 Galaxus Takeover